Golden ratio photography composition explained

 (Image credit: Future)

-Setting golden ratio photography aside for a moment, probably the best-known compositional approach is the rule of thirds: dividing the frame into thirds both horizontally and vertically (see the lines in blue, above).
-The components can then be organized around these divisions, with key focal points placed at the intersection of horizontal and vertical lines.
+One of the most well-known compositional approaches is the rule of thirds.
+This involves dividing the frame into thirds both horizontally and vertically (as shown by the blue lines above).
+Elements in the photo are then arranged around these divisions, with key focal points placed at the intersections of the lines.

 Thank you for reading 5 articles this month* Join now for unlimited access